sy-wada/blue_benchmark_with_transformers/README.md

 |fP    | Focused PubMed abstracts |   280M | 1.8GB | BioMedical |
 |oP    | Other PubMed abstracts   | 2,800M |  18GB | BioMedical |

-Table: List of text corpora used for our models.
+Table: List of the text corpora used for our models.
 - Small PubMed abstracts (sP): extracted from [PubMed baseline](ftp://ftp.ncbi.nlm.nih.gov/pubmed/baseline) more associated with clinical research and translational research of human disease by using each MeSH IDs.
 - Focused PubMed abstracts (fP): articles more related to human beings.
 - Other PubMed abstracts (oP): articles other than Focused PubMed abstracts.